Nidoskull/LalifeTeam-Origins/Vampire-origin/README.txt

 Regular food makes you sick- you must drink the blood of living creatures to survive... *Any* edible item's effectiveness is reduced by 80%, and gives you nausea.
 To eat, you must instead sneak and use (right-click) an entity.
 You cannot kill anything by feeding on them.

 = Undead
 Well, vampires are undead, aren't they?
 You are affected by Smite, and the reversal of damage/healing potions.
-(Currently bugged)

 - Solar Weakness
 The bright light of the sun is too much for you.
 Whenever you are directly in the sun, you receive a stacking debuff of up to 1 minute each of Slowness, Weakness and Mining Fatigue.
 This sucks bad and is not good. ;P